 - Kindergarten continuously meets to discuss all students.
 Collaboration with Instructional Support staff, one on one teaching, and small group and strategy groups are consistently used across the grade level to help meet the needs of all students. - In 1st/2nd grade, students who are at risk are progress monitored based on the intervention stated in the child's IEP/tier plans.
 Teachers work together to develop strategies to improve the area of risk.
-Interventions and plans are adjusted when necessary. - In 3rd, 4th, & 5th grade, students who are at risk are progress monitored based on the intervention stated.
-Assessments, classwork, and observations will be used to identify target areas for small group instruction.
-Interventions are provided to address students' deficit areas and may be provided individually or in small group. - Rubric for Standards Assessment on next page
+Scaffolds, accommodations, and interventions (when appropriate) and plans are adjusted. - In 3rd, 4th, & 5th grade, students who are at risk are progress monitored based on the intervention stated.
+Assessments, classwork, and observations will be used to identify target areas for small group instruction and/or scaffolds, accommodations, and interventions added as needed.
+Interventions are provided to address students' deficit areas and may be provided individually or in small group.

+• Rubric for Standards Assessment on next page